 Urine test results can mean many things.
 Other information, such as your medical history and your signs and/or symptoms, must be considered when interpreting these results.
 Discuss your specific results with your doctor.

 PART 3

 Resources and Information

-LLS offers free information and services to patients and families affected by blood cancers.
-This section of the booklet lists various resources available to you.
-Use this information to learn more, to ask questions and to make the most of the knowledge and skills of the members of your healthcare team.
+LLS offers free information and services for patients and families affected by blood cancers.
+This section lists various resources you may find helpful.

 For Help and Information